HarrisonPeace/full-stack-javascript-game-show-app/README.md

 -Accessible design

 ## Style Changes
--I made css style changes to the following aspects of the game<br>
+-I made css style changes to the following aspects of the game:<br>
+-Colors:
--Colors: changed main background color and win color -Removed background color of QWERTY vertual keyboard untill they have been clicked -Made made all text uppercase
+     -Changed main background color and win color -Removed background color of QWERTY vertual keyboard untill they have been clicked -Changed text color to off grey
+-Made all text uppercase
+-Changed colors of hearts to match win color

 ## Installation
 Download the files and open index.html on any tested browser.